Three Dimensional Theory of the Ion Channel Laser

+It is illuminating to make a comparison here to the FEL.
+In both the FEL and ICL, $\Delta \lambda_1 / \lambda_1 \lesssim \rho$ is the fundamental constraint from which both the emittance and energy spread constraints arise \cite{bonifacio1992}.
+However, the way in which a bunch's emittance causes a spread in radiation wavelength $\Delta \lambda_1$ differs between the two.
+In the FEL, the undulator period averaged electron motion is simply a constant velocity motion at some small angle $\theta_{\beta,j}$ with respect to the $\bm{\hat{z}}$ direction.
+Since the undulator radiation is emitted at this angle, the component of this radiation projected along the $\bm{\hat{z}}$-direction has a shifted frequency.
 The FEL resonance condition is $\lambda_{1,j} = (\lambda_u / (2 \gamma_j^2)) (1 + K_u^2 / 2 + \gamma_j^2 \theta_{\beta,j}^2)$ (S.I.) where $\lambda_u$ is the undulator period, $K_u = e \lambda_u B_0 / (2 \pi m_e c)$ (S.I.) is the undulator parameter, and $B_0$ is the undulator magnetic field strength.
 When a nonzero emittance bunch enters an FEL, the spread in $(x_j, y_j, p_{x,j}, p_{y,j})$ due to its emittance leads to a spread in the angle $\theta_{\beta,j}$ at which radiation is emitted, leading to a spread in fundamental wavelength.
 The undulator parameter $K_u$ is the same for each electron and makes no contribution to the spread in fundamental wavelength.
 In contrast, in the ICL the betatron period averaged motion of every electron points exactly along the $\bm{\hat{z}}$ axis of the ion channel.
 There is no angular spread in the direction of the emitted radiation, and the spread in fundamental wavelengths $\Delta \lambda_1$ is entirely due to the spread in $K_j$.